SACEE’S 2020 NATIONAL SHORT STORY COMPETITION

-For the fourth year running, the SACEE SHORT STORY NATIONAL COMPETITION, organised by the SACEE Border Branch Committee, had the pleasure of inviting contributions from schools throughout South Africa.
+For the fifth year running, the SACEE SHORT STORY NATIONAL COMPETITION, organised by the SACEE Border Branch Committee, had the pleasure of inviting contributions from schools throughout South Africa.

 The competition was open to:

 PRIMARY SCHOOLS: Grade 6 and Grade 7 pupils.

 HIGH SCHOOLS: Grade 8, Grade 9, Grade 10 and Grade 11 pupils.

 The DEFINITION of a SHORT STORY is an event, (or a series of events), involving a single or small number of characters which develops towards a climax.

 Stories could be about ANY TOPIC of choice.

 The LENGTH of the short story must be EXACTLY 100 WORDS – including the title.